MCProHosting/cassandra-orm/readme.md

 Node.js ORM for Cassandra 2.1+.
 Inspired by SQLAlchemy.
 WIP.

+Goals/features:

+ * A fluent query builder for interacting directly with the database.
+ * An ORM tailored to leverage Cassandra's performance boons.
+ * An ORM that works how you'd expect and gets out of your way.
+ * Emphasis on providing 100% coverage of common (primarily CRUD) database operations, without having to write any raw query.
+ * A system which lends itself well to automated migrations. (todo: built-in migrations support?)
+ * Promises.
+Promises everywhere.

 ```js
 var Cassandra = require('artisan-cassandra-orm');
 var c = new Cassandra({ contactPoints: ['127.0.0.1'], keyspace: 'middleEarth' });